MK-2206/food2fork-app/README.md

-# FridgeFusion 🍳🥗 - Your Smart Kitchen Assistant
+# Fridge2Fork 🍳🥗 - Your Smart Kitchen Assistant

 **FridgeFusion** is an AI-powered Streamlit web app built by **Mansi Kharke**, designed to help reduce food waste by turning your fridge contents into creative, personalized recipes! 🚀 Whether you're meal prepping or just trying to use what's left before it expires, FridgeFusion has you covered.